LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/conversation-outcomes.md

 ## Setting up conversation outcomes

-There are three types of Engagement Attributes that agents can report on:
+There are three types of engagement attributes that agents can report on:

 | Engagement attributes | Data category | Available properties |
 | --- | --- | --- |